Panama Confirms Two New Cases of Monkeypox; There are already seven positives in the country

 Both patients are in isolation at the San Miguel Arcángel Hospital because they did not have the conditions required for home isolation.

-“In their general health condition, both patients are stable,” said Cruz, who added that once there is a suspected case, all relevant epidemiological surveillance, the traceability team, the rapid response team, are activated to before and after the onset of symptoms.
+“In their general health condition, both patients are stable,” said Cruz, who added that once there is a suspected case, all relevant epidemiological surveillance, the traceability team, the rapid response team, are activated to before and following the onset of symptoms.

 He explained that the transmission of monkeypox occurs from person to person, it can be caused by skin lesions, from one infected person to another, respiratory and body fluids; and also through infected clothing or any surface that has had contact with the lesions.